 - Turn your Instant Pot to the saute setting.
 (See your manufacturer's guide for detailed instructions on how to use your instant pot.)

 - Add the vegetable oil, onion, garlic, ginger, turmeric, garam masala, coriander, cumin, and chili powder.
 Stir and cook for 3 to 5 minutes, until the onion softens.

 - Add the fire roasted tomatoes, tomato sauce and stir.
-Add the chicken to the Instant Pot, including all the yogurt marinade and stir.

-- Close the lid (follow the manufacturer's guide for instructions on how to close the instant pot lid).
-Set the Instant Pot to the Poultry setting and set the timer to 5 minutes.
+- Add the chicken to the Instant Pot, including all the yogurt marinade and stir.
+Close the lid (follow the manufacturer's guide for instructions on how to close the instant pot lid).
+Set the Instant Pot to the Manual setting and set the timer to 5 minutes.